MohamedShokeir/CppCapstoneEdgeTracking/README.md

 * The project uses smart pointers instead of raw pointers(lines 86-87).
 * A mutex or lock is used in the project(lines 87).
 * The project uses multithreading(lines 85-133).
+* The project accepts user input and processes the input (lines 22-28).

 2. `Parser.h` Contains two classes.
 Polymorphisim is elaborated here.
 This file shows the comprehension of OOP.
 * Class constructors utilize member initialization lists(lines 64-68).